Date: 18 August 2018

-The appellants, BT, are two of the five largest internet service providers (“ISPs”) in the UK, who were subject to the original action (three of those ISPs choosing not to appeal).
-BT provides networks to enable subscribers to access content on the internet.
-The ISPs are not responsible for content.
-They have no contractual relationship with the operators of websites, which are accessed via their telecommunications networks.
+The appelents, British Telecommunications (BT), provides networks to enable subscribers to access content on the internet.
+Internet Service Providers (ISPs) are not responsible for the content of, nor do they have any contractual relationship with the operators of, websites which are accessed via their telecommunications networks.
 Nevertheless, their services enable consumers to visit websites selling counterfeit copies of branded luxury goods.

 In 2014, Cartier were granted blocking injunctions requiring the ISPs in the action to block access to specified websites, their domains and any other IP addresses or URLs notified to them whose purpose was to allow customers to access certain “target” websites, i.e. those advertising infringing product.
-Such injunctions under the CDPA 1988 have been granted a number of times in recent years to prevent copyright infringement.
-However, there is no equivalent statutory provision under the TMA 1994, corresponding to that enactment.
-However, in this particular case the Court of Appeal decided that the first instance judge, Arnold J, was correct in finding the courts would have jurisdiction to grant such injunctions under a general power in the Supreme Courts Act 1981, s 37(1).
+Such injunctions under the Copyright, Designs and Patents Act (CPDA) 1988 have been granted a number of times in recent years to prevent copyright infringement.
+However, there is no equivalent statutory provision under the Trade Marks Act (TMA) 1994, corresponding to that enactment.
+However, in this particular case the Court of Appeal decided that the first instance judge, was correct in finding the courts would have jurisdiction to grant such injunctions under a general power in the Supreme Courts Act 1981, s 37(1).

 According to the tradition of our national courts, an innocent party would be expected to be indemnified against the costs of complying with an injunction (applying the principles of Norwich Pharmacal orders).
 Thus an innocent intermediary, such as an ISP, should be indemnified against a website blocking order.
-Otherwise, it would be unjust to expect ISPs to contribute to key costs when they were mere conduits, who were legally innocent (presuming for example, this was under circumstances where they could not be expected to review the content and offerings of every website accessed via their services).
-Accordingly, it was held that ISPs could expect to recover costs (iii) to (v) where they were legally innocent, and such costs should be reasonable compliance costs which should be modest in the context.
+Otherwise, it would be unjust to expect ISPs to contribute to key costs when they were mere conduits, who were legally innocent.
+This is the case, presuming that this was under circumstances where they could not be expected to review the content and offerings of every website accessed via their services.
+Accordingly, it was held that ISPs could expect to recover costs (3.) to (5.) where they were legally innocent, and such costs should be only modest compliance costs.

-Copyright holders have long enjoyed the right to obtain website blocking injunctions and, as this decision reminds us, this remedy is also available for brand owners.
+Copyright holders have long enjoyed the right to obtain website blocking injunctions and this decision reminds us that this remedy is also available for brand owners.
 Whether against a website that facilitates copyright infringement or a website that sells counterfeit goods, the end goal is the same, namely to prevent access to the site.